AndersDeath/diary2/000-current.md

 # 29 March - Wednesday - Yerevan - 181 day of immigration

 Today I was working on coding and readme project.
 Also I finished a test for tomorrows interview.
 I had a call with company that refused me because of my citizenship.
+The rest of the day I dedicated to DR SMILE.